rfshelley/Documentation/getting-started/up-and-running.rst

 Account management
 ^^^^^^^^^^^^^^^^^^

-You can use the tools available to view and manage your Locations, Hubs, and Devices, as well as view a live log of your SmartThings.
+You can use the tools available to view and manage the Locations, Hubs, and Devices, as well as view a live log for locations where you are listed as the owner.

 IDE and Simulator
 ^^^^^^^^^^^^^^^^^